slackhq/csp-html-webpack-plugin/README.md

   * `{boolean|Function}` enabled - if false, or the function returns false, the empty CSP tag will be stripped from the html output.
 The `htmlPluginData` is passed into the function as it's first param.
   * `{string}` hashingMethod - accepts 'sha256', 'sha384', 'sha512' - your node version must also accept this hashing method.

 _Note: CSP runs on all files created by HTMLWebpackPlugin.
-You can disable it for a particular instance by setting `disableCspPlugin` to `true` in the HTMLWebpackPlugin options
+You can disable it for a particular instance by setting `cspPlugin.enabled` to `false` in the HTMLWebpackPlugin options

 #### Default Policy: